Agent-native badge

 Per-tool scorecard pages whose tool clears the eligibility floor render this snippet inline, ready to copy.

-seriously, not tools that scored marginally.
-A tool below the floor can still link to its scorecard page — that is the
+a reader how far past the bar the tool sits.
+A tool below the floor can still link to its scorecard page (that is the

-public-by-default posture of the standard — but should not embed the badge as a quality signal until it clears 80%.
+public-by-default posture of the standard), but should not embed the badge as a quality signal until it clears 70.

 The floor is enforced by the per-tool scorecard page, not by the SVG endpoint.
 The SVG is rendered for every scored tool